NAMITHA-L/Teachers-day---coding-consistency/README.md

 💎 266A - Stones on the Table
 Description:
 From a sequence of colored stones (represented as characters), count how many adjacent stones have the same color and must be removed.
 The goal is to minimize duplicates in a row — solved with a linear scan.

+### DAY 13

+✅ Headings with Explanation
+⚗️ 200B - Drinks
+📘 Explanation:
+You're given the percentages of orange juice in multiple drinks.
+To find the final concentration when mixed:

+Read all percentages into a list.

+Take the average using sum / n.
+This gives the overall orange content in the final drink.

+⚽ 96A - Football
+📘 Explanation:
+The goal is to detect whether there are 7 or more consecutive 0s or 1s in a binary string:

+Traverse the string.

+Count how many times the current character matches the previous one.

+If the count hits 7 → return "YES" (dangerous situation).

+If the sequence breaks, reset the count.
+This ensures accurate detection of any unsafe formation.